tobinus/OTD-semantic-framework/README.md

 ### Run search

 1. Configure so the right dataset-to-ontology tags are used (TODO)
-2. Navigate to the `ontosearch/` folder
-3. Start the webserver by running `pipenv run gunicorn ontosearch:app`
+2. Run `pipenv run python dataontosearch.py serve`
-4. The webserver will perform some indexing.
+3. The webserver will perform some indexing.
 It will give you a signal when it's done
 4. You may now search by visiting http://localhost:8000